 The Critical Importance of Reading

-Mrs Sharrock is our chartered librarian and has over 35 years’ experience of encouraging the reading habit.
+Mrs Sharrock is our chartered librarian and has over 35 years’ experience of encouraging the reading habit and the crucial skills of analysing information across different formats.
+Mrs Font is our Library Assistant with a wide range of library management experience, including within the university sector.

-Research over the last two decades has repeatedly shown the value of reading and particularly of reading for pleasure.
-At Gateways, we continually strive to emphasise these benefits and to inculcate an attitude that reading is critical for educational and emotional development, for expanding our awareness of the world around us, and perhaps, most importantly, that it is an enjoyable and entertaining activity that should lead to a life-long engagement with all aspects of the printed word.
+Research over the last two decades has repeatedly shown the value of reading and particularly of reading for pleasure, along with more recent surveys outlining the wellbeing and skill-building benefits.
+Indeed, that reading plays an essential role in developing our core values at Gateways; individual growth, wellbeing and success.
+We continually strive to emphasise these benefits and to inculcate an attitude that reading is critical for educational and emotional development, for expanding our awareness of the world around us, and perhaps, most importantly, that it is an enjoyable and entertaining activity that should lead to a life-long engagement with all aspects of the printed word.

-I have found that the most effective approach to inspiring children and young people is to ensure that they are supported by all the adults around them.
+We have found that the most effective approach to inspiring children and young people is to ensure that they are supported by all the adults around them.
 Staff throughout the school and across departments will recommend and promote reading for a whole range of reasons.
 It is equally important that parents, grandparents and other family members can do their bit too and join in with this passion for reading and developing the habit for life.
+Our Library Newsletter emailed to parents each half-term offers further up-to-date news and useful tips, as well as regular articles in the weekly school newsletter.

 Below, you will find information and tips, links to resources and websites, and reviews that will help you to support your child to gain confidence in their reading and to develop a whole-family ethos of enjoying the printed word in a range of formats.